 A very distinctive Japanese form with pink and white bi-coloured flowers.
 As is typical of this late flowering sub-shrub the arching stems are weighed down in September and October by the massed flower display.
 Semi woody annual stems clad with pale green trifoliolate leaves rise to at least 1m or more from a hardy rootstock.
 Cut back hard in spring.

-An unusual evergreen species from SW China.
-Dense panicles of white flowers with violet anthers are borne in summer, followed by small black fruits, this makes a medium sized shrub with small dark green glossy leaves; a good substitute for box, but also a great background plant.
+An evergreen species SW China.
+Dense panicles of white flowers with violet anthers are borne in summer, followed by small black fruits, this makes a medium sized shrub with small dark green glossy leaves; a good substitute for box and highly prunable, but also a great background plant.
 Hardy, though not the best for very cold, exposed sites.

 A most unusual evergreen species of 'spicebush' from SE Asia.
 Forming a large shrub in the wild with very attractively shaped, relatively small, rounded foliage with an elongated drip-tip.
 The veins are deeply impressed and the leaves emerge covered in silken golden hairs, turning green with silvery undersides.
-Very hardy in the USA.
+Soft yellow flowers in spring/summer.
+Proven very hardy in the USA.

 A rare and relatively recently introduced species from China, closely related to, but hardier than L. formosana, with 3-lobed leaves and new growth bronze-purple throughout the growing season, turning rich red-purple in late autumn.
 Makes a medium sized tree for any reasonable soil.